Search and Filter¶

 The left sidebar combines the most common ways to narrow down the visible samples:

-Tags: Click one or more tags to focus on the subset you care about, such aslabeledorunlabeled.Labels: Click one or more labels to show items with those annotations.Dimensions: UseWidthandHeightto constrain the visible item size.Metadata: If numeric metadata fields are available, they appear as additional sliders in the same area.
+Tags: Click one or more tags to focus on the subset you care about, such aslabeledorunlabeled.Annotation classes: Click one or more annotation classes to show items with those annotations.Dimensions: UseWidthandHeightto constrain the visible item size.Metadata: If numeric metadata fields are available, they appear as additional sliders in the same area.

 For videos, the sidebar adds Duration.
 If the videos in the current view contain varying frame rates, it also shows FPS.